eniafou/Mustashari/README.md

 We decided to translate the laws to english, we simply used google translate.
 The retrieval results using **all-MiniLM-L12-v2** with the translated laws were better, however due to the low quality of translation it is still not satisfactory.
 To solve this, we used two models (**all-MiniLM-L12-v2** + **spaCy**).
 The first one is a semantic model and the later one is a statistical model, each one of them retrieve 3 chunks of texts from the law.
 We then combined their results using **docquery**.

+We found some powerful models in published by **Meta**, However we were only able to run a the weakest model because of computational costs.

-The app is still very slow and impractical and need more developpement?
+Finally, The app is still very slow and impractical and need more developpement.

 ## Technology used and Credits